tabbathacrouch/tabbathacrouch/README.md

 - 👋 Hi, I’m @tabbathacrouch
 - 👀 I’m interested in all things.
 But more specficially, I am interested in web development.
-- 🌱 I’m currently learning React and JavaScript.
+- 🌱 I’m currently learning TypeScript.
 - 💞️ I’m looking to collaborate on anything that makes an impact.
 - 📫 How to reach me https://tabbathacrouch.com/